dsoellinger/IBCC-Lecture-Notes/3_Computed_Tomography.md

 **Important:**

-- X-Ray beam is only approximately mono-energetic and attenuation depends on energy
+- X-Ray beams are only approximately mono-energetic and attenuation depends on energy
   **Note:** An x-ray beam consists of many photons.
 Getting a mono-energetic beam requires all photons to have the same energy level.
 However, this is not the case in real-world.
 So, low energy photons will be subject to photoelectric absorption.
 High energy photons will lose energy and travel further.

-- Effective X-Ray energy increases as it passed through patient.
+- Effective x-ray energy increases as it passed through patient.
 "Beam hardening"
-  If the X-Ray beam hits bone, most of the low energy stuff will get absorbed.
+  If the x-ray beam hits bone, most of the low energy stuff will get absorbed.
 The high energy stuff remains.

 ### Beam hardening